m-lab/ndt-server/spec/ndt7-protocol.md

 3. MUST set `User-Agent` to identify themselves;

-4. MUST correctly handle `3xx` redirects, interpret `200` as success, and any other status code as failure;
+4. MUST correctly handle `3xx` redirects, interpret `200` as success, `204`

-5. MUST handle gracefully the case where M-Lab is out of capacity, which is identifiable by locate.measurementlab.net returning `200` along with an empty response.
+as the no-capacity signal (see below) and any other status as failure.

+The no-capacity signal is emitted by the locate.measurementlab.net service when M-Lab is out of capacity.
+In such cases, the return code is `204`, to indicate that there is no (ndt7 server) content for the requesting client.

 The following example shows a request to locate.measurementlab.net originating from a well-behaved ndt7 client:

 ```
 * Connected to locate.measurementlab.net (216.58.205.84) port 443 (#0)
-> GET /ndt7 HTTP/2
+> GET /ndt7 HTTP/1.1
 > Host: locate.measurementlab.net
 > User-Agent: MKEngine/0.1.0
 > Accept: application/json